 MHF opponents have also voiced concern over the refineries’ insufficient efforts to protect the safety of the local community in this local battle.

-The Torrance refinery disputed this as well and stated that they have projects in place that make use of the most advanced safety systems, such as the Torrance Alkylation unit, as well as agreements with several government agencies to install additional safety measures.
+The Torrance refinery also disputed this and stated that they have projects in place that use the most advanced safety systems, such as the Torrance Alkylation unit, as well as agreements with several government agencies to install additional safety measures.

 However, these safety enhancements were only implemented after the explosion in 2015 and were because oil refining recently received a harsh assessment conducted by federal investigators.